Article

 The team building and training an AI system must have a deep understanding of how the tool will be used, who it will serve, and why high-quality outputs are critical, especially when those outputs inform decisions about personal safety, travel risk, or crisis response.

 This means embedding user-focused design principles, operational awareness, and domain expertise into every stage of development.
-It also means ensuring that the AI behaves predictably, transparently, and in alignment with the organisation’s values and risk tolerance.
+It also means ensuring that the AI behaves predictably, transparently, and in alignment with the organization’s values and risk tolerance.

 Once deployed, every piece of analysis or advice generated by AI should be auditable.
 It should be possible to trace any piece of output from the tool back to its source data and to validate it for accuracy, relevance, and cogency.
 This traceability builds trust, supports effective decision-making, and enables continuous improvement of AI models.